-&lt;sup>2 The City of New York Mayor's Office of Long-Term Planning and Sustainability.
+6 The City of New York Mayor's Office of Long-Term Planning and Sustainability.
 Inventory of New York City Greenhouse Gas Emissions in 2014.
 April 2016.

-GHG emissions from gasoline and 27 percent from diesel.
+Based on the latest fuel lifecycle model from Argonne National Laboratory,7 emissions from producing and delivering fuel (well-to-pump) add an estimated additional 25 percent to the GHG emissions from gasoline and 27 percent from diesel.
 The analysis in this chapter included total well-to-wheels emissions by applying emission factors and average fuel efficiency rates available from EPA and the Energy Information Administration (EIA) and/or other applicable sources.

-14.2.2.3 CONSTRUCTION MATERIALS EMISSIONS
+14.2.2.5 CONSTRUCTION MATERIALS EMISSIONS

 Processes and methods for manufacture and delivery of construction materials, such as steel, rebar, aluminum, and concrete, generate GHG emissions.
-This analysis considers those embedded GHGs for the construction materials that would be used for the Preferred Alternative.
-The analysis estimates the emissions embedded in the extraction or recycling, production, and transport of materials, including upstream emissions from steel, rebar, aluminum, and cement used for construction, based on quantity estimates prepared for the Preferred Alternative by the Project team and carbon intensity information for steel and cement from available lifecycle analyses and other information from EPA.
+This analysis considers those embedded GHGs for the construction materials for the Preferred Alternative.
+The analysis estimates the emissions embedded in the extraction or recycling, production, and transport of materials, including upstream emissions from steel, rebar, aluminum, and cement used for construction, based on quantity estimates for the Preferred Alternative and carbon intensity information for steel and cement from available lifecycle analyses and other information from EPA.

-The construction of the new Hudson River Tunnel and rehabilitation of the North River Tunnel would require an estimated total of 120,453 metric tons of cement.
-An emission factor of 0.928 metric tons of $CO_2e$ per metric ton of cement produced was applied to estimate emissions associated with energy consumption and process (chemical) emissions for cement production.e The precise origin of cement for the Preferred Alternative is unknown at this time; however, this analysis assumes an average GHG production rate considering that source and production methods vary widely.
+Construction activities for the Preferred Alternative would require an estimated total of 120,453 metric tons of cement.
+An emission factor of 0.928 metric tons of CO2e per metric ton of cement produced was applied to estimate emissions associated with energy consumption and process (chemical) emissions for cement production.8 The origin of cement for the Preferred Alternative is unknown at this time; however, this analysis assumes an average GHG production rate considering that source and production methods vary widely.

-The construction of the new Hudson River Tunnel and rehabilitation of the North River Tunnel would require an estimated total of 67,452 metric tons of steel.
-An emission factor of 0.6 metric tons of $CO_2e$ per metric ton of steel product produced was applied to estimate emissions associated with production energy consumption,f and 0.65 metric tons of $CO_2e$ per metric ton of steel product produced with product produced for process (chemical) emissions associated with iron and steel production were applied.
+Construction activities for the Preferred Alternative would require an estimated total of 67,452 metric tons of steel.
+An emission factor of 0.6 metric tons of CO2e per metric ton of steel product produced was applied to estimate emissions associated with production energy consumption,9 and 0.65 metric tons of CO2e per metric ton of steel product produced for process (chemical) emissions associated with iron and steel production were applied.10

-14.2.2.4 TREE REMOVAL
+14.2.2.6 TREE REMOVAL

 CO2 is removed (sequestered) from the lower atmosphere by natural processes such as photosynthesis.
 Therefore, tree removal can have an adverse effect with respect to GHGs.
 In general, the preservation of trees has a more significant impact on carbon sequestration in large forested areas, where forestation can be ongoing (trees die and new ones grow in their place) and where carbon can be transferred to soils, providing long-term carbon storage and increased density over time.
-Tree removal for the Preferred Alternative would be limited to a few trees to be removed from the Twelfth Avenue median in Manhattan, trees on the periphery of the portal construction site near Tonnelle Avenue in North Bergen, and trees encroaching on the right-of-way along the Northeast Corridor's (NEC) surface tracks through the Meadowlands where construction would occur.
-Based on visual observations, fewer than 500 trees would be removed, mostly less than 12 inches in diameter (trees in the right-of-way are likely to be mostly of smaller size since large trees near the tracks are typically removed as a part of normal maintenance of the right-of-way).
-Trees removed in the median of Twelfth Avenue would be replaced.
-The removal of trees from the right-of-way would result in some GHG emissions and a reduction of future sequestration capacity.
+Tree removal for the Preferred Alternative would be limited to a few trees that may be removed from the Twelfth Avenue median in Manhattan, trees on the periphery of the portal construction site near Tonnelle Avenue in North Bergen, and trees encroaching on the right-of-way along the Northeast Corridor's (NEC) surface tracks through the Meadowlands where construction would occur.
+Based on visual observations, fewer than 500 trees would be removed, mostly less than 12 inches in diameter (trees in the right-of-way are likely to be mostly of smaller size since large trees near the tracks are typically removed as a part of normal maintenance of